dnielag13/login_microservice_rebuild/login_microservice-main/README.md

 ## 6. Logout

-Invalidates an active session token.
+Invalidates an active session token and removes it from memory.

 Request
 Method: POST